This is my mother in laws recipe and it’s always a hit! It freezes well since this recipe makes quite a bit. Best Served with tortilla chips!

 - 2 cups shredded cheddar cheese

-Once the chicken is cooked, shred and combine with sauce mixture.
+combine shredded chicken with sauce mixture.
 Roll chicken into each tortilla.
 Place the tortillas in a 8x11in pan.
 Sprinkle about 2 cups of shredded cheese on top.
 Bake for about 20 minutes.
 I ended up leaving mine in quite a long time time after on the lowest oven setting since my husband came home late!
 So it got a nice crisp on the top!

 Since my husband is a goose hunter we have made goose two different ways both are very similar; pulled goose in a crock pot or grilled like stakes.
 Its seriously all about how you clean the goose prior.
 Goose has a stigma for being a gamey bird but it takes the right preparation to make to make it taste good.
 The worchester garlic and salt are key ingredients, they really knock out that gamey taste.

-This goose breast recipe seriously tastes like pull beef.
+This goose breast recipe seriously tastes like pulled beef.
 No Joke.
 It does take a full day to cook, so I recommend preparing it in the early morning.

 - 4 Goose Breasts

-- 2 Cups Water with Beef Bouillon paste
+- 2 Cups Warm Water with mixed Beef Bouillon paste

 - 1 can Cream of Onion Soup